Siddharth-Singh-2004/siddharth-singh-2004/README.md

 ### Hi there 👋

-🔭 I am a sophomore at the Indian Institute of Technology (IIT) at Dharwad pursuing my undergraduate B.Tech degree in Computer Science & Engineering (CSE).
+🔭 I am a junior at the Indian Institute of Technology (IIT) at Dharwad pursuing my undergraduate B.Tech degree in Computer Science & Engineering (CSE).

 - 👯 I’m passionate about contributing to Open Source Software.